MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/migrate.md

       ![Extract all button](media/migration-extract-all.PNG "Extract all button")

-4. Go to the File Explorer location where you extracted the contents of the zipped folder.
+4. Go to the File Explorer location where you extracted the contents of the zipped folder and go to the **ContentMigrationTool_D365Guides_v400.0.1.0** > **MigrationToolScripts** folder.

 5. Run PowerShell [as an administrator](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831491(v=ws.11)#run-a-program-as-administrator-or-as-another-user) by doing the following: